Tikal Temple V: The structure

 The remains were those of a young adult male, between 18 and 22 years of age.
 His height was calculated from an intact femur as 1.62 m, which is 5 cm taller than the average for an adult male in the Late Classic.
 The skull of the deceased was elongated, having been subject to artificial cranial deformation and his teeth had been filed and perforated.
 Any decoration inserted into the perforations of the upper jaw had fallen out but the lower canines still contained pyrite incrustations.
 He appeared to have enjoyed general good health during his life except for a bout of childhood anemia.
 The bones had been disarticulated before burial and many of the smaller bones were missing, for instance some bones from the hands and the spine.
-In the opinion of the excavator it is unlikely that the remains were those of a human sacrifice specifically in order to dedicate the temple since there were few signs of cutmarks on the bones.
+In the opinion of the excavator, it is unlikely that the remains were those of a human sacrifice specifically in order to dedicate to the temple, since there were few signs of cutmarks on the bones.

 Burial 2 is believed to have been interred after the artificial leveling of the terrain and prior to the construction of the pyramid itself.
 The cist contained ashes at the bottom and small fragments of carbon, evidence of a ritual performed before the human remains were deposited inside and the pyramid was built.
 On top of this was deposited a 2 in layer of brown dust that is believed to be all that remains of a wooden box used to contain the human remains.
 The date of burial is estimated as AD 600-650, based on the accompanying ceramics and is not believed to be that of a ruler due to the relatively poor offering accompanying it.